philmcminn/com1001-code/README.md

 ### 2. SSH into Codio from Your Own Machine

-**Rating: Slightly More Endorsed, But Potentially Tricky to Setup**
+**Rating:** Slightly more endorsed, but potentially tricky to setup

 The second option may be more preferable – where you SSH into your Codio box from your text editor/IDE on your own machine.
 This gives you the best of both